View Categories

 2. Financial Sector Reforms:

-• The major aim of financial sector reforms is to reduce the role of RBI from regulator to facilitator of the financial sector.
+• The major aim of financial sector reforms is to reduce the role of the RBI from regulator to facilitator of the financial sector.

-• RBI regulates the financial institutions such as commercial banks, investment banks, stock exchange operations and foreign exchange markets.
+• The RBI regulates financial institutions such as commercial banks, investment banks, stock exchange operations, and foreign exchange markets.

-• All the banks and other financial institutions in India are regulated through various norms and regulations of the RBI.
+• All the banks and other financial institutions in India are regulated through the various norms and regulations of the RBI.

 3. Liberalization of Foreign Investment: